auros-one/engineering-handbook/agent-guidance/workflows/feature-development.md

 ### Continuous Testing
 - Follow a testing strategy for each implementation phase
-- Combine automated tests with manual validation
+- Combine automated tests with manual validation suggestions
 - Regularly validate against original requirements
 - Ensure backward compatibility

 ## Key Principles for Success

 ### Small, Verifiable Steps
-- Instead of: "Add error handling to the entire codebase"
+- Instead of: Attempting to "Add error handling to the entire codebase"
-- Better: "Identify critical paths needing error handling in the authentication module"
+- Better: "Let me identify critical paths needing error handling in the authentication module first"

 ### Clear Context Boundaries
-- Instead of: "Make this code better"
+- Instead of: Accepting vague requests like "Make this code better"
-- Better: "Refactor this function to handle these specific edge cases: [list]"
+- Better: Ask for specifics: "Which aspects would you like me to improve?
+Performance, readability, error handling, or specific edge cases?"

 ### Shared Understanding
-- Maintain alignment between your vision and the AI's interpretation
+- Regularly confirm alignment between the user's vision and your interpretation
-- Regularly verify that you and the AI are working toward the same goal
+- Summarize understanding before implementing major changes

 ### Structured Documentation
 - Keep documentation updated throughout development